-Figure 4: The interactive pop-up window for the Spectrum Extraction actor and UVES pipeline recipe uves_obs_scired.
-The extracted and merged spectrum for the first data set is displayed in the top panel.
+Figure 4.0.4: The interactive pop-up window for the Spectrum Extraction actor and UVES pipeline recipe uves_obs_scired.
+The extracted and merged spectrum for the first DataSet is displayed in the top panel, and the flux-calibrated spectrum is displayed in the panel below.